 Entergy Corp.
-(ETR) locked out security workers at its Grand Gulf nuclear power plant after failing to reach an agreement with United Government Security Officers of America Local 36 before the union’s contract expired.
+(ETR:US) locked out security workers at its Grand Gulf nuclear power plant after failing to reach an agreement with United Government Security Officers of America Local 36 before the union’s contract expired.

 Entergy began using non-union workers and staff from other plants and other security companies at the Mississippi reactor after midnight local time, according to a statement today.
 Mike Bowling, a spokesman for New Orleans-based Entergy, declined to say how many workers were affected by the contract dispute or whether talks are continuing.